Hafiz Sahar: Career

 He was head of the high ranking delegation for establishing communication between Afghanistan and Czechoslovakia, was Vice President of Radio Afghanistan and General Director for International Cultural Communication.
 He held faculty position as Professor at Wayne State University in the department of speech and drama, starting courses on Mass Media and Society there.
-He was the President and Chief Editor of the Daily Eslah, the largest morning newspaper in Afghanistan at the time (1955–1958, 1969–1971).
-He also, simultaneously, taught as a Professor of Mass communication & Journalism at the Kabul University.
-In 1971, Dr. Sahar, was appointed as the Mass Media advisor reporting directly to the King.
+He also, simultaneously, taught at the Kabul University.
+In 1971, Sahar, was appointed as the Mass Media advisor reporting directly to the King.
 Due to health problems, he had to return to United States for advanced medical care.